 Applying for CSP

 Applications for CSP are accepted on a continuous basis.
-However, a signed NRCS-CPA-1200 application form, must be submitted to the local field office by close of business May 10, 2019 for 2019 funding consideration.
+However, a signed NRCS-CPA-1200 application form, must be submitted to the local field office by close of business February 4, 2022 for 2022 funding consideration.

-Your Stewardship Goals.
+Conservation Stewardship Program Your Stewardship Goals.
 Our Assistance.

 How It Works

 Our Conservation Stewardship Program (CSP) helps you build on your existing conservation efforts while strengthening your operation.
 Whether you are looking to improve grazing conditions, increase crop resiliency, or develop wildlife habitat, we can custom design a CSP plan to help you meet those goals.
 We can help you identify natural resource problems in your operation and provide technical and financial assistance to solve those problems or attain higher stewardship levels in an environmentally beneficial and cost-effective manner.
 For example, we can look at ways to address the amount of soil lost; mitigate the impact of excess water; reduce the contribution of agricultural operations to airborne soil particles and greenhouse gas emissions; improve the cover, food, and water available for domestic and wildlife species; or promote energy efficiencies for on-farm activities.
 If you are already taking steps to improve the condition of the land, chances are CSP can help you find new ways to meet your goals.